kohii/smoothcsv3/README.md

 This project is still a work in progress.

-The source code is not yet open to the public.
+The source code is currently not public.
-(I haven't decided whether to open the source code or not.)
+(I have not yet decided whether to make it open-source.)

 ## Download

-Alpha version is available for testing.
+An alpha version is available for testing.
 Check the [releases](https://github.com/kohii/smoothcsv3/releases) page.
 Currently, only macOS is supported.